-Hormone replacement therapy (HRT) is sometimes used on a short-term basis for the relief of unpleasant menopausal symptoms, such as hot flashes, vaginal dryness, and irritability.
+Hormone replacement therapy (HRT) is sometimes used on a short-term basis to relieve unpleasant menopausal symptoms, such as hot flashes, vaginal dryness, and irritability.
 On a long-term basis, some women have used HRT based on the idea that it would reduce the risk of osteoporosis and heart disease.
 However, results of studies on estrogen replacement therapy (ERT) and estrogen plus progestin suggest that the risks of long-term HRT may outweigh the benefits for many women.

 HRT can include the hormones estrogen alone, or the combination of estrogen and progesterone.
 If you're considering HRT for the first time, or want to talk to your doctor about changing the regimen you're presently on, here's a rundown of options.